JannieI/canvas-workstation-V3/src/app/roadmap.md

     12.Remember usage - and can sort by popular ones or show it for all relevant objects 13.Allow own profile pic upload!
     14.How do we treat sensitive data - that may not be seen by DBA.
 Keep it in Excel and reload   each time ...
+    - Add Named-Transformations: have a CRUD form where user specifies a name, and a list of transformations to be performed with it.
+Maybe give a start DS -> can only work if the requested DS has this layout, plus has field types, etc to calc and also know it will work.
+Seems best solution to have a start DS.

     Data types and field lengths:
     --------------------------------